ipfs-cluster/ipfs-cluster-website/content/documentation/guides/pinning.md

 * `ipfs-cluster-ctl pin add ...` waits 1 second by default and reports `status` resulting from the ongoing IPFS-pinning process.
 * `ipfs-cluster-ctl pin add --no-status ...` does not wait and reports `pin ls` information resulting from the Cluster-pinning process.
-* `ipfs-cluster-ctl pin add --wait ...` waits until the IPFS-pinning process is complete.
+* `ipfs-cluster-ctl pin add --wait ...` waits until the IPFS-pinning process is complete in at least 1 peer.

 ### The Cluster-pinning stage